 Another common cause of accidents in our area is drunk driving.
 Driving under the influence of alcohol impedes a person’s ability to comprehend what’s going on around them and react appropriately.

 To file a successful claim, you’ll need to prove how and why your accident happened.
-Our auto accident attorneys will conduct a thorough investigation that shows how the other driver acted negligently and how their actions caused the crash.
+Our Midland car accident attorneys will conduct a thorough investigation that shows how the other driver acted negligently and how their actions caused the crash.

 The Consequences of a Car Wreck

-When you’re in a car accident, the physical injuries are often the most obvious consequences.
+When you’re in a collision, the physical injuries are often the most obvious consequences.
 Unfortunately, that’s not where the negative effects stop.
 Victims are also likely to suffer emotionally and financially.
 Let’s take a closer look at the outcomes of a wreck.

 The type and degree of injury after a car wreck depends upon a number of factors, including the type of crash, the speed at which it happened, and the age and health status of those involved.
 The only way to recover fully from car accident injuries is to seek medical attention as soon as possible, so an official diagnosis and treatment plan can start.
 Seeing a doctor also improves your chances of maximizing your compensation because you’ll have an accurate record of your injuries.

-The most common car accidents injuries we see include:
+The most common car accident injuries we see include:

 - Head and Brain Injuries.
 This includes concussions, lacerations, skull fractures, internal bleeding, and traumatic brain injuries.
 Depending on the injury, surgery may be required.
 Any time the brain sustains an injury, there’s the risk of cognitive or motor skill changes.